AniList/submission-manual/docs/submissions.md

 Users|matchai

 **If you don't have an acceptable source, you can still use the description you have, but no credit should be given.**

+::: warning
+Sources should be written in full and not as an acronym. e.g. Anime News Network instead of ANN.

 ::: tip
 Descriptions use HTML.